harshtrivedi07/Portfolio_project/README.md

 # Portfolio_project

-# NLP - Sentiment analysis of covid tweets
+# Sentiment analysis of covid tweets
 # Introduction
 In this project we have built machine learning model which can predict sentiment of people on the basis of their tweets.